hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 If you use the Installer to install HPE Ezmeral Data Fabric on a fresh OS, then Installer will automatically install JDK 11, then "-storepass" password is "changeit".

-There is another place in the documentation where keytool is used, the command is as follows:
+There is another place in the documentation where keytool is used.
+The command is as follows:

 ```shell
 ${JAVA_HOME}/bin/keytool -noprompt -importcert -file /opt/mapr/conf/ca/chain-ca.pem -alias mosscert -keystore ${JAVA_HOME}/lib/security/cacerts -storepass changeit
 ```

-You don't need to execute `keytool` twice to import the same cacert certificate file.
+You don't need to execute `keytool` twice to import the same **ca certificate** file.

 I suggest you change "maprca" to something more recognizable.